Small-leaf Spiderwort (Tradescantia fluminensis) Care Indoors; Watering, Soil, Propagation, Problems

 Why are the tips of my Small-leaf Spiderwort leaves turning brown?

-The tips of your Small-leaf Spiderwort leaves are turning brown due to low humidity, salts buildup, and use of hard water.
+The tips of your Small-leaf Spiderwort leaves are turning brown due to low humidity, salts buildup or use of hard water.

 How to fix it